 - Leg pain

-Your doctor may be able to treat uterine fibroids with medication or different types of surgery.
+A health care provider may be able to treat uterine fibroids with medication or different types of surgery.

-Pelvic inflammatory disease (PID) — PID is an infection of the female reproductive organs and is usually caused by bacteria.
+Pelvic inflammatory disease (PID) — PID is an infection of the reproductive organs and is usually caused by bacteria.
 Apart from lower back pain after your period, other symptoms include:

 - Pain in the low abdomen